OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`UNION/FIND` problem.

    partial order
-      A binary relation is called a partial order if it is antisymmetric and transitive.
+      In set notation, a binary relation is called a partial order if it is :term:`antisymmetric` and :term:`transitive`.
+      If the relation is also :term:`reflexive`, then it is a :term:`non-strict partial order`.
+      Alternatively, if the relation is also :term:`irreflexive`, then it is a :term:`strict partial order`.

    partially ordered set
       The set on which a :term:`partial order` is defined is called a